 Going for the top position at an organization comes with unique challenges.
-As such positions play a crucial role in meeting a company’s goals, executive recruiters and hiring professionals are careful in selecting candidates.
+As such positions play a crucial role in meeting a company’s goals, and executive recruiters and hiring professionals are careful in selecting candidates.
 Aside from this, competition is stiff.
-You may be competing against dozens of highly qualified executive applicants with career documents full of notable work accomplishments each.
+You may be competing against dozens of highly qualified executive applicants with career documents full of notable work accomplishments.
 So how can you convince an employer that you are the best candidate among them?

 The first thing you must remember is a half-baked application won’t lead you to any positive outcomes.
 Even a well-written resume alone may not be enough.
 This is where a great cover letter comes in handy.
 Drafting a persuasive, compelling one can go a long way to making hiring professionals want to learn more about you.
 So, in this article, we listed some proven effective tips in creating an executive cover letter that can help build a picture of you as the ideal candidate.

 1. Analyze the job requirements